bbartling/OptimalStartStopHvac/OptimalStartStop/README.md

 This repository provides a tutorial on implementing the **Model 3 Optimal Start Strategy** for HVAC systems, inspired by the work of the Pacific Northwest National Laboratory (PNNL).
 The strategy determines the best preconditioning time to warm or cool a building before occupancy, based on historical data and dynamic parameter tuning.
 The algorithm is designed for skilled professionals in HVAC, Building Automation Systems (BAS), Automated Supervisory Optimization (ASO), and IoT who wish to learn the mechanics of this algorithm.

 ## Key Insights
 - **Dynamic Tuning**: Parameters adapt over time, using a week's worth of historical data for proper tuning.
+Potentially more data could be used in creating better models.
+Minimum is 7 days but algorithm could default to 15 days data.
 - **Inputs from BAS Telemetry**: Outdoor air temperature and zone temperature data are expected to come from sensors ingested into a local BAS system and stored in an SQL database.
 - **Citing PNNL**: This work builds on concepts developed by PNNL for advancing energy-efficient and grid-interactive buildings.
 Visit the [PNNL VOLTTRON documentation](https://volttron.readthedocs.io/en/main/) for more insights.
+Also see the `Optimal Start Control for ACs and HPs.pdf` in this repo directory.

 ## Overview of Model 3
 The Model 3 algorithm calculates the optimal start time for HVAC systems by leveraging the following inputs:
-- **Outdoor Air Temperature**: Current temperature outside the building.
+- **Outdoor Air Temperature**: Current temperature outside the building at the time of the algorithm execution.
-- **Zone Air Temperature**: Current indoor temperature.
+- **Zone Air Temperature**: Current indoor temperature at the time of the algorithm execution.
-- **Occupied Setpoint Temperature**: Desired indoor temperature by occupancy time.
+- **Occupied Setpoint Temperature**: Desired indoor temperature by occupancy time or occupied zone air tempertaure setpoint.
+- **Warm Up Time In Minutes**: Time in minutes from previous warm up events.

 The algorithm dynamically tunes three key parameters:
 - **`alpha_3a`**: Time required to change the indoor temperature by 1 degree (**measured in minutes**).